The Mister Maki

-Brown basmati or pearl barley: both work as the basis of this kid-friendly Japanese salad pot.
+Brown basmati rice is the basis of this kid-friendly Japanese salad pot.
 It's a very simple, nutritious little salad giving parents a sushi-like fix while getting kids used to the idea of Japanese cooking without any wasabi heat or raw fish.

 Makes 4 pots

 2 spring onions